ryanxwang/lazylifted/README.md

    for the minimum supported rust version of this project.
 2. Set up a Python virtual environment and install the dependencies listed in `requirements.txt`.
-3. Run `./scripts/setup_dynamic_library.sh`.
+3. Run `source scripts/setup_dynamic_library.sh`.
 This will add the Python dynamic libraries to the dynamic library path environment variable.
 This might not be necessary if you are not using a virtual environment.
 See [pyo3](https://pyo3.rs/v0.15.0/building_and_distribution.html#dynamically-embedding-the-python-interpreter)